 The Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449 (Phone 301-652-6611 Ext.
 2914, FAX 240-762-5140), www.acoteonline.org, www.aota.org.

 The Occupational Therapy Assistant Program includes two portions:

 1) prerequisite general education and related courses, and

 2) occupational therapy assistant technical courses.

 Enrollment in the technical component of occupational therapy assistant education is limited, and application must be made.
-The technical components of the program consist of FIVE semesters of full-time, mainly day-time studies including both classroom studies and clinical internships.
-Clinical internships may require students to travel outside of the immediate area.
+The technical components of the program consist of FIVE consecutive semesters of full-time, mainly day-time studies including both classroom studies and clinical internships.
+There are occasional evening and weekend attendance requirements.
+Clinical internships and experiences may require students to travel outside of the immediate area.

 Qualifications for Admission